Brigad/monorepo-workshop/README.md

 ## 2 - Sharing some platform specific logic

 <br/>
-We now will add some platform specific logic to the shared package.Sometime, each platform will need some dedicated logic.
+We will now add some platform specific logic to the shared package.
+Sometimes, each platform will need some dedicated logic.

 Work is ongoing to make it easier to share code between web & native, with react-strict-dom and @react-native-webapis.